anking/gps-station/readme.txt

 //to get a list of all available device unit files use systemctl list-units --all --full | grep ".device"

-///Checd udev admin page and monitor to observe device connection and device statuses and info udevadm monitor udevadm info -a -n /dev/ttyACM0 | less
+///Check udev admin page and monitor to observe device connection and device statuses and info udevadm monitor udevadm info -a -n /dev/ttyACM0 | less

 //add udev rule, this will allow GPS to be innitialized when plugged in and service for it will start automatically ACTION=="add", SUBSYSTEM=="tty", KERNEL=="ttyACM*", ATTRS{idVendor}=="1546", RUN+="/home/pi/udev_trigger.sh", TAG+="systemd", ENV{SYSTEMD_WANTS}+="location@%k.service"
 //to the
-/etc/udev/rules.d/99-com.rule or other rules file that is there
+> sudo nano /etc/udev/rules.d/99-com.rules or other rules file that is there
 //reload udev
 sudo udevadm control --reload